PolisPolitics/slate/source/includes/api/_organizations.md

 Attribute | Required? | Description
 --------- | --------- | -----------
-id | true | Identifier of this record securityGroupId | true | Identifier of the associated securitygroup customerId | true | Identifier of the associated customer data | true | Organization data
+id | true | Identifier of this record. securityGroupId | true | Identifier of the associated security group. customerId | true | Identifier of the associated customer. data | true | Organization data.

 ### data

 Attribute | Required? | Description
 --------- | --------- | -----------
-name | true | Name of the organization description | false | Description text of the organization discoverable | true | Flag indicating whether the organization is public.
-Default `false` editOldTurfs | false | Flag indicating whether the old turfs belonging to this organization are editable.
-Default `true` viewUnassignedData | false | Enables canvassers to view unassigned data.
-Default true parentId | false | Id of the `parent` Organization token | false | Token used to join an organization requireSignUpConfirmation | false | Joining organization by link, if `false`, doesn't need to be approved by a manager.
-Default `true`
+name | true | Name of the organization. description | false | Description text of the organization. discoverable | true | Flag indicating whether the organization is public.
+Default `false`. editOldTurfs | false | Flag indicating whether the old turfs belonging to this organization are editable.
+Default `true`. viewUnassignedData | false | Enables canvassers to view unassigned data.
+Default `true`. parentId | false | Id of the `parent` Organization. token | false | Token used to join an organization. requireSignUpConfirmation | false | Joining organization by link, if `false`, doesn't need to be approved by a manager.
+Default `true`.

 ### meta